justingolden21/synthetic-poe/README.md

 ### Similar Programs

 [Bloviate](https://successfulsoftware.net/2019/04/02/bloviate/) also uses character-based chains to generate its output.
 Feel free to read more about how it works.

+# TODO

+-   if the file isn't found, cut the program earlier and white loop to get a valid file
+-   remember most recent settings (in a text file that's gitignored) and default to those if enter with no setting (and show value in parentheses)
+-   future: connec tot song lyric api and make a gui

 ### Credit